hjwdzh/hjwdzh.github.io/source/_posts/科研/文生3D/Single-view-sds.md

 ## Limitations
 Very unfortunately, when playing with controlnet, the NFSD idea does not really work.
 I am seeking to make it work with a recent paper called [**LucidDreamer**](https://github.com/EnVision-Research/LucidDreamer).

+## Updates

+1. Finally we find that the new work [**LucidDreamer**](https://github.com/EnVision-Research/LucidDreamer) actually works pretty well and robust.
+We need to tune the warmup ratio in order to make it works the best.